Parranda: Parranda "plot" and venues

 One form how the event occurs is most traditionally as follows: A group of friends of the homeowner, musical instruments in hand, arrives at their target house sometime after 10 PM and then, quietly, make their way to the porch or as close to it as possible.
 The parranda leader (generally, their musical director) signals everyone to start playing their instruments and singing.
 The music and singing surprises the sleeping dwellers who get up, turns on the inside and outside lights and invites the "parranderos" into the house.
 Once in, they are treated to refreshments (most homes will be well-stocked with refreshments and Christmas-time traditional foods), and everyone eats and may also dance as parranderos take turns eating and playing the music.
-The party will go on for about an hour or two, after which, the residents will join the parranderos, with their own instruments if they have then, and move on to the next target residence.
+The party will go on for about an hour or two, after which, the residents will join the parranderos, with their own instruments if they have them, and move on to the next target residence.
 As the group grows, the group makes sure to leave for last those homes in which they guess there will be the most food available to support the growing group or, they simply head to the home of one of the parranderos which has already pre-arranged serving the last meal of the night - the traditional asopao de pollo, a Puerto Rican chicken soup.
 The party will generally be over around dawn, when everyone then wishes everyone else good-night and head to their respective homes to sleep.